 The EU Settlement Scheme: EU Settled and Pre-Settled Status

-An EU national and their family member(s) who have not lived in the UK for a continuous period of five years may be able to apply for settled status, officially called Indefinite Leave to Remain (ILR), under the EU Settlement Scheme.
+EEA citizens and their qualifying family member(s) who have lived in the UK for a continuous period of five years may be able to apply for settled status, officially called Indefinite Leave to Remain (ILR), under the EU Settlement Scheme.

-Under current legislation, anyone who holds an EU Permanent Residence document is able to stay in the UK indefinitely.
-They will be eligible to apply for British citizenship after demonstrating that they have been free of immigration restrictions for 12 months, unless married to a British citizen in which case they are eligible to apply to naturalise immediately.
+Those who have settled status/ILR can apply to naturalise as a British citizen after demonstrating that they have been free from immigration restrictions for 12 months.
+This is unless they are married to a British citizen, in which case they are eligible to apply to naturalise immediately.